Skip to content

 View on GitHub Experiment in the IDE

-Quantum Support Vector Machines is the Quantum version of SVM - a data classification method which separates the data using a hyperplane.
+Quantum Support Vector Machines is the quantum version of SVM; i.e., a data classification method that separates the data using a hyperplane.

-• Map the data into a different hyperspace (since the data may be non-linearly-seperable in the original space)
+1. Maps the data into a different hyperspace (since the data may be non-linearly-separable in the original space).
+For QSVM, it maps the classical data into a Hilbert space.

 • The kernel entries are the fidelities between different feature vectors

-• In the case of QSVM - this is done on a Quantum computer.
+• For QSVM, this is done on a quantum computer.

-• Optimize the dual problem (this is always done classicaly)
+3. Optimizes the dual problem (this is always done classically):

 \[L_D(\alpha) = \sum_{i=1}^t \alpha_i - \frac{1}{2} \sum_{i,j=1}^t y_i y_j \alpha_i \alpha_j K(\vec{x}_i \vec{x}_j)\]

-- Where $t$ is the amount of data points
+- where $t$ is the number of data points

 - the $\vec{x}_i$s are the data points